Wirless/pythonpongroyale/README.md

-ball splits into 3 and they disappear if they hit goal (but 1 always stays as hard object) your pallet get longer / shorter (2x powerups) powerups ideally should start like a ball from middle of screen randomly and be able to disappear if no one catches them in desired time
+ball splits into 3 and they disappear if they hit goal (but 1 always stays as hard object) your pallet get longer / shorter (2x powerups) powerups ideally should start like a ball from middle of screen randomly and be able to disappear if no one catches them in desired time have an idea that whenever ball first bounces of someones pallet they have "semi" control and can alter the balls movement 3 times